Kim Boo-kyum: Early political career

 Kim joined politics as one of the founders of the centre-left Hankyoreh Democratic Party (HDP) in 1988.
 He ran as the HDP candidate for Dongjak 1st constituency in the 1988 election but lost.
 No candidates were elected, except Park Hyung-oh that contested for Shinan, who immediately joined the Peace Democratic Party (PDP) due to the pre-agreement.
 The HDP was later de-registered.

 Following the de-registration of the HDP, Kim joined the Democratic Party that was established by Kim Dae-jung in 1991.
 He had an intention to run in the 1992 election, but could not become a candidate.
-He served as the Deputy Spokesperson of the party, however, was arrested on 18 November after it was revealed that Kim received 5,000,000 won (≒ ￡3,240) from a North Korean spy named Lee Seon-shil during the 1988 election.
+He served as the Deputy Spokesperson of the party, however, was arrested on 18 November after it was revealed that Kim received 5,000,000 won (£3,240) from a North Korean spy named Lee Seon-shil during the 1988 election.
 According to Park Jie-won, the then Senior Deputy Spokesperson, Kim borrowed the money from Lee through his mother-in-law, but paid it back after the election.
 He also indicated that Kim was not related to his party in 1988; he was also told that Kim did not even know that Lee was a spy.

-Prime Minister (2021-2022)
+Prime Minister (2021–2022)

 Nomination

-As the former Prime Minister Chung Sye-kyun had the intention to run for the 2022 presidential election, he was supposed to resign, but initially, he was still considering when he would resign.
+Since prime minister Chung Sye-kyun had the intention to run for the 2022 presidential election, he planned to resign at an unknown date.
 Several newspapers reported that he would step down after the by-elections on 7 April 2021.
 Despite the knowledge that President Moon Jae-in was reported to prefer a female prime minister, Kim was considered one of the potential candidates for the position.

 On 15 April, Chung officially submitted his resignation to Moon Jae-in, and it was accepted the next day.
 The same day, Kim was nominated the new Prime Minister, succeeding Chung.
-As he is categorised as a "minority" of the Democratic Party, his nomination was regarded as a step to renovate the party that faced a serious defeat in the 2021 by-elections.
+As he was categorised as a "minority" of the Democratic Party, his nomination was regarded as a step to renovate the party that faced a serious defeat in the 2021 by-elections.

 On 13 May, 168 out of 176 MPs voted in favour of the appointment of Kim as the Prime Minister.
 The next day, he was sworn in as Prime Minister at the Central Government Complex in Seoul.

 Political positions

 Kim is considered a centrist.
 As a member of the Grand National Party he pressed for reform in the party, and when he defected from the party in 2003 he cited the need "to unify the nation ... and to root out regionalism".
-A 2008 U.S. diplomatic cable released by WikiLeaks described Kim as a "reasonable progressive lawmaker" representing a "centrist platform", and as a member of the Supreme Council of the Democratic United Party in 2012 he defended centrist members of the party from deselection.
-Commentators have named Kim a potential candidate in the 2017 presidential elections.
+As a member of the Supreme Council of the Democratic United Party in 2012 he defended centrist members of the party from deselection.
+Commentators named Kim as a potential candidate in the 2017 presidential elections, although he ultimately did not run.